-Risks of sedation dentistry
+What are the Risks of sedation dentistry?

 Although the risk of using sedation is low, mild side effects can occur.
 Some patients may experience nausea, drowsiness or lightheadedness.
 Sedation is not recommended for patients who are claustrophobic, have a blocked nasal passage, are obese or have obstructive sleep apnea.
 Because of potential side effects and the length of sedation, you may need someone to drive you home once your procedure is complete.

 It is important to discuss the individual risks of sedation dentistry with Dr. Glasser, who can help you decide if you can benefit from this technique.